SAPIENTER RETENTATVM, SVCCEDET ALIQVANDO.

 Hans Vredeman de Vries, “Alchemist’s Laboratory”

 Academic Psychology was a natural place to build skills in software development and data science; my work included advanced training in applied statistics, database design, computer science, and research design and ethics.
-I realized partway through my graduate work, however, that I was more passionate about building tools to facilitate data science than about running a research lab myself.
+I realized partway through my graduate work, however, that I was more passionate about building tools to facilitate data science, and about answering others' questions, than about running a research lab myself.
 My career since has reflected that.

 I cultivate expertise in working with and educating collaborators and clients at a variety of technical skill levels – creating software and workflows that enable others to ask questions they may not yet have language to describe, and that scaffold on and incentivize current best practices in security, analytics, and privacy.